OscarDS/pymemdyn/README.md

-pyMEMdyn Version 1.1
+pyMEMdyn Version 1.3
 ================================================================================

-pyMEMdyn is  a standalone python  package to setup  membrane molecular dynamics  calculations  using the  **GROMACS**  set  of programs.
+pyMEMdyn is  a standalone *python*  package to setup  membrane molecular dynamics  calculations  using the  **GROMACS**  set  of programs.
 The package can be  used either in a desktop environment,  or in a cluster with popular queuing systems such as Torque/PBS or Slurm.